-It is possible to install games and apps on Xbox through the web interface.
+Installing games and apps on Xbox through the web interface is possible.
 It is also called Push Install, which Microsoft does from its end.
 There are two things here.
-First, it will always push it to your Home Xbox One, and second, the Xbox One settings should allow it to do so.
-So if you been pushing the Xbox game to your Xbox but cannot see it, here is how to fix the problem.
+First, it will always push it to your Home Xbox One; second, the Xbox One settings should allow it to do so.
+So if you have been pushing the Xbox game to your Xbox but cannot see it, here is how to fix the problem.

 - Press the Xbox button to open the Guide.

-- Navigate to System > Settings > General > Personalization, and then select My home Xbox.
+- Navigate to System > Settings > General > Personalization and select My home Xbox.

-- Make this my home Xbox to designate the console as your home Xbox.
+- Please make this my home Xbox to designate the console as your home Xbox.

 - Or Remove this as my home Xbox to remove the designation.

-- Open the Xbox guide, and navigate to extreme right to find Settings
+- Open the Xbox guide, and navigate to the extreme right to find Settings

 - Navigate to System > Updates

-- Enable the option which says, “Keep my games & apps up to date.”
+- Enable the option “Keep my games & apps up to date.”

 4] Device compatibility issue

-Rare, but make sure to check if there is any hardware compatibility issue between the application or game and the computer.
-I have a regular PC where gaming is very slow, and some of the games won’t work.
+Rare, but check if there is any hardware compatibility issue between the application or game and the computer.
+I have a regular PC where gaming is prolonged, and some games won’t work.
 System requirements might give you a glimpse of it too.

 5] Un-hide Apps in the Microsoft Store

-Microsoft Store Allows you to hide apps that are not installed on the Windows 10 computer.
-If you have done so, and dont remember, you will not be able to find the app in Microsoft Store.
+Microsoft Store Allows you to hide apps not installed on the Windows 10 computer.
+If you have done so and don’t remember, you will not be able to find the app in Microsoft Store.

 - Go to My Library > All owned